 Drove Midlana for the first time in a long while – no issues with the alternator bracket.
-The drive reminded me about something that had been going on, and still is; when letting off the gas, engine speed hangs at about 1500-1600 rpm for 2-5 seconds before dropping to idle.
+The drive reminded me about something that had been going on for awhile, and still is; when letting off the gas, engine speed hangs at about 1500-1600 rpm for 2-5 seconds before dropping to idle.
 I earlier thought that the idle control valve was suspect, but also mentioned that it has very low hours on it since being cleaned.
 Turns out that the throttle cable appears to be sticking a bit.
 Pushing the throttle to above idle speed, then lightly releasing it showed that the throttle doesn’t always close fully.
-I’d add a second throttle return spring, except this throttle body, with its helical return spring, doesn’t lend itself to that mod.
-Even if it did, it avoids the issue of the sticky cable, but it’s a real bear to remove because both seats and seatbelts have to come out to gain access to the middle channel cover… who designed this thing?
-My brother suggested spraying silicon lubricant down both ends of the cable sheath before going to such extremes.
-Good idea.
+I’d add a second throttle return spring, except this throttle body, with its helical return spring, doesn’t lend itself easily to that mod.
+Since replacing the throttle cable is a real bear (everything has to come out, seat belts, seats, middle channel cover), I rather first try a second spring.

 As the new alternator bracket was being machined, it dawned on me that it’s been over 40 years since I last used a mill.
 To make it more entertaining was that as machining progressed, the part had fewer and fewer parallel faces on it to clamp on to.
 Thankfully, there were only a couple critical dimensions so I managed to not wreck it.
 The odd contours are dictated by what the bracket has to avoid on both the block and alternator.
 As you can see by the surface finish, a roughing cutter was used and I didn’t see any point in cleaning it up.
 The most egregious bits are the radiuses around the alternator mounting holes, which were done free hand – no CNC here, yet.